iron-io/iron_worker_ruby_ng/README.md

 ### tasks.set_progress(task_id, options = {})

 Sets task progress information for task with specified task_id.
-Should be used from within worker to inform you about worker execution status which you'll get via tasks.get call.
+This should be used from within workers to inform you about worker execution status which you'll get via a tasks.get call.
 Visit http://dev.iron.io/worker/reference/api/#set_a_tasks_progress for more information about options.

 ```ruby
 client.tasks.set_progress('1234567890', {:msg => 'Still running...'})